The Stockbrokers And Financial Advisers Association (SAFAA) has three main roles.

 Secondly, it is a professional association that provides education, training and policy and advocacy for investment professionals.

-Thirdly, it is a code monitoring body for the purposes of the Tax Agent Services Act (TASA).
+Thirdly, it is a recognised tax (financial) adviser Association for the purposes of the Tax Agent Services Act (TASA).

 The Association promotes high standards by requiring that all members comply with its Code of Ethical Conduct.

 The Association was formed in 1999 as the Securities & Derivatives Industry Association (SDIA), then became the Stockbrokers Association of Australia (SAA), and in November 2016 became the Stockbrokers And Financial Advisers Association (SAFAA).